Lewingtonnn/Lewingtonnn/README.md

 - Founder of **Intellicore Data Lab** — a premium R&D lab for **data engineering & AI pipelines**.
 - Architect behind the **Crypto Intelligence Pipeline** — a production-grade system fusing **market, on-chain, and sentiment data**.
 - Building at the edge of **real-time data, MLOps, and intelligent automation**.
-- Not “learning to code.”
-Not “building toy apps.” → **Designing scalable, enterprise systems**.
+- **Designing scalable, enterprise systems**.

+  *"💡 Data is only as valuable as the intelligence it creates."*

 ---